 Easter Egg Decorating

-These are my 3 favorite Easter egg decorating methods.
+These are my 3 favorite egg decorating methods.
 I like them as they are easy but you get great results.

 Artistic Easter Egg Decorating